-Robert van der Kroft is best known for his recreation of the famous 'Sjors en Sjimmie' strip, as well as the gag strip 'Claire'.
-He began his comics career in the Dutch Donald Duck weekly, illustrating covers and stories with Disney characters from 1973 to 1977.
+Robert van der Kroft is a Dutch comic artist, best known for his recreation of the famous 'Sjors en Sjimmie' strip, as well as the gag strip 'Claire'.
+Born in Rotterdam, he began his comics career in the pages of the weekly magazine Donald Duck, illustrating covers and stories with Disney characters from 1973 to 1977.
 Between 1973 and 1975, he drew the info-strip 'Pepijn' in Pep.
-He was a regular contributor to the alternative comics magazine De Vrije Balloen from 1975.
+He was co-founder and a regular contributor to the alternative comics magazine De Vrije Balloen from 1975.

 His contributions to De Vrije Balloen are collected in the book 'Ratjetoe', that was published in 1985.
 During the 1970s and early 1980s, his work additionally appeared in Bajeskrant, Striprofiel and the KRO magazine Studio, for which he made the shortlived comic 'Joppes en Bars'.
 He also did several commercial assignments for educational purposes, such as four booklets starring 'Droppie Water' for the Unie van Waterschappen between 1982 and 2002.

 He took over the 'Sjors en Sjimmie' series from Jan Steeman in 1975.
 This series is the Dutch version of Martin Branner's 'Perry Winkle' (a spin-off of 'Winnie Winkle'), which was introduced in The Netherlands during the thirties, and elaborated upon by Frans Piët, who introduced Sjors' friend, Sjimmie.
 Van der Kroft continued the comic for many years with scriptwriters Jan van Die and Wilbert Plijnaar, with whom he formed the Wiroja's.